WordPress/gutenberg/packages/block-editor/src/components/rich-text/README.md

 *Optional.* Called when the block can be removed. `forward` is true when the selection is expected to move to the next block, false to the previous block.

-### `formattingControls: Array`
+### `withoutInteractiveFormatting: Boolean`

 *Optional.* By default, all formatting controls are present.
-This setting can be used to fine-tune formatting controls.
-Possible items: `[ 'bold', 'italic', 'strikethrough', 'link' ]`.
+This setting can be used to remove formatting controls that would make content [interactive](https://html.spec.whatwg.org/multipage/dom.html#interactive-content).
+This is useful if you want to make content that is already interactive editable.

 ### `isSelected: Boolean`